 Section B.1 of the Graduate School Handbook

-Graduate programs must adhere to the following guidelines if a master’s examination, the oral portion of the doctoral candidacy examination, or the final oral examination involves video conferencing.
+Graduate programs must adhere to the following if a master’s examination, the oral portion of the doctoral candidacy examination, or the final oral examination involves video conferencing.

 - At minimum, the video communications facilities must be such that the candidate and all members of the examination committee can see and hear one another during the entire examination.

 - There must be adequate provision for the transmission of any text, graphics, photographs, or writing referred to or generated during the examination.

 - The use of audio-only communications is not permitted.

 - No more than one site may be linked remotely.
 The student, committee chair, and Graduate Faculty Representative (doctoral examinations only) must all be together in the same room at an authorized campus location during the entire examination.
 All participants should confirm in advance that the video communications facilities are satisfactory.
 The student must agree in writing in advance to the conduct of the examination by video communications.
 Immediately prior to the examination, the student may cancel the examination without prejudice if the facilities differ significantly from those previously inspected.